Have you met Simone Aïda Baur?

 7. Knowing that sometimes the lines blur between balancing a work life and personal life – What are your own non-negotiables that you stick to in your business and home life?

 That’s an interesting question, which made me realise that I don’t really have any non-negotiables as such… Having worked in the hotel industry for so many years, I am used to working weekends, evenings and public holidays and I continue to do so when necessary.
 Since I have turned my hobby into my business, I actually do find it somewhat difficult to draw a line.

 8. What were the 3 things that happened in your life that made you realise you wanted to run your own business?

-Running my own interior design business is something that has been in the back of my mind for a long time.
+Running my own interior design business, Global Inspirations Design is something that has been in the back of my mind for a long time.
 The decision, however, was made very gradually.
 My own home has always been very important to me and I always put a lot of effort into designing each and every home, regardless of how long I would live there, because I truly believe that our home has a great impact on our health and wellbeing.
 I would spend every free minute planning my space and visiting furniture stores.
 Friends also consulted with me to help them design their space, which I would gladly do in exchange for a glass of wine.

 This and staying at some of the most stunning hotels around the globe soon made me realise that I did not just want to enjoy, but actually create beautiful spaces.
 This is what I do now, I just no longer do it for a glass of wine…

 9.How would you describe your own design/signature style?

 Modern contemporary with a touch of nostalgia, I’m an advocate for contemporary design and I’m particularly fond of all the latest designs coming from Italy.
 Contemporary is my base, but then I like to mix in some other styles, integrate my inspirations from around the globe into my concepts and add some colour and lots of texture.

 10. When thinking about your favourite projects over the years, how would you describe your favourite clients to work with?